MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

 5. Wholesale access-control and audit changes on containers that host tens of thousands of objects can make the Active Directory database grow significantly, especially in Windows 2000 domains.
 Use a test domain that mirrors the production domain to evaluate potential changes to free disk space.
 Check the hard disk drive volumes that host the Ntds.dit files and the log files of domain controllers in the production domain for free disk space.
 Avoid setting access-control and audit changes on the domain network controller head.
 Making these changes would needlessly apply to all the objects of all the classes in all the containers in the partition.
 For example, avoid making changes to Domain Name System (DNS) and distributed link tracking (DLT) record registration in the CN=SYSTEM folder of the domain partition.
 6. Use the best-practice OU structure to separate user accounts, computer accounts, security groups, and service accounts in their own organizational unit.
 When you use this structure, you can apply discretionary access control lists (DACLs) to objects of a single class for delegated administration.
 And you make it possible for objects to be restored according to object class if they have to be restored.
 The best-practice OU structure is discussed in the **Creating an Organizational Unit Design** section of the following article:
 [Best Practice Active Directory Design for Managing Windows Networks](/previous-versions/windows/it-pro/windows-2000-server/bb727085(v=technet.10))
 7. Test bulk deletions in a lab environment that mirrors your production domain.
 Choose the recovery method that makes sense to you, and then customize it to your organization.
-You may want to identify the following:
+You may want to identify:

     - The names of the domain controllers in each domain that is regularly backed up
     - Where backup images are stored